AndersDeath/diary2/000-current.md

 # 24 May - Tuesday - Kaş - 237 day of immigration

 I had a nice call with Cobe company that pitched some solution for DR SMILE.
+It was my first such expierence.